UTLA Course Descriptions

 Whether a feature, episodic-series, video-game, or even an ad campaign, success rises or falls with the words a writer types across a screen.
 But to write a successful script, you must know how to tell a story, because a great story is never an accident.
 This course, designed for every level of ability with each student learning from the other as well as from the instructor, will explore all aspects of teleplay and screenplay creation: from conception to completion, including the what’s & how’s of a working writer—how to break in, pitch a story, collaborate with studio execs, as well as the secret language of writers-rooms.
 The course will be more practical than theoretical.
 Approaching the craft from the inside-out, we’ll first focus on writing a scene because if you can write a good scene, you can write a good script.
 You’ll learn what a story-engine is & how to build them for features & episodic-series (of any medium).
 Then, you’ll apply these techniques to design & write your own script.
 Though a first draft is the objective, the priority is to help you master the tools you need to tell your own stories and make money doing it.

 Note: This course is offered during the Summer semester ONLY.
-Registration for this course is limited to 14 students.
+Registration is limited to 18 students.

 COM 350L/650L or RTF 350L/650L - UTLA Academic Internship